 Determining The Best Macronutrient Ratio For Your Goals

-Regardless of your goal, determining the best macronutrient ratio for your goals all comes down to the results you want from your hard work.
+Regardless of your goal, whether it's weight loss, muscle gain, or improving body composition, determining the best macronutrient ratio for your goals all comes down to the results you want from your hard work.
 Calculating macros and the best macronutrient ratio depends on three main things:

 - Nutrition & Fitness/Performance Goals (lose weight, gain muscle, body composition improvements, improved health, peak performance, and athletic performance, etc.)